youtube/cobalt/cobalt/doc/webapi_extension.md

 # Cobalt Web Extension Support

+## Deprecation
+Please note that Web Extension support is deprecated.
+Please use Platform Services (cobalt/doc/platform_services.md) instead.
+This is an effort to move away from injecting compile-time modules into the Cobalt layer in favor of using runtime extensions provided by the Starboard layer.

+## Overview
 Cobalt provides a facility for extending the JavaScript Web API.
 This allows custom web apps running on Cobalt to make calls through a custom API to C++ Cobalt code defined per Starboard platform.
 This can allow for closer